Three Strategies of Huang Shigong: History and authorship

 Like the Six Secret Teachings, the Three Strategies is commonly attributed to Jiang Ziya, also known as "the Taigong".
 However, four other theories on the origins of the work have been put forth.
 The first is that the text was actually written and compiled by later followers of the Taigong, rather than by the man himself.
 Another theory is that the man reported to have given the text to Zhang Liang, Huang Shigong, may himself have written the text.
 Conservative classical scholars have declared the book a forgery.
-The final view is that the text was written around the end of the Former Han Dynasty by a reclusive follower of the Huang-Lao school of thought.
+The final view is that the text was written around the end of the Former Han dynasty by a reclusive follower of the Huang-Lao school of thought.
 Because of the absence of archaeological evidence, there is no consensus among scholars as to which of these theories is correct.

 Traditional Perspective

 The Three Strategies achieved its place in the canon of Chinese military writings through its historical relationship with the early Han general Zhang Liang.
 Its sudden, semi-legendary appearance is typical of many historical accounts from that period.
 According to the Shiji, while Zhang was living as a fugitive after his failed assassination of Qin Shihuang (in 218 BC), he met a nondescript old man who recognized him while they were both strolling across a bridge.
 The old man tested his virtue several times before finally providing him with the Three Strategies and identifying himself with a yellow rock at the foot of Mount Gucheng (giving the treatise its received name, "Huang Shigong", meaning "Duke of Yellow Rock").
 According to the Shiji, Zhang Liang then studied the Three Strategies and used its teachings to assist him in his future military accomplishments.
-A somewhat tenuous source from the Song dynasty claims that Zhang ordered that the Three Strategies be entombed with him upon his death in order to prevent its transmission to the unworthy, and that the work was only rediscovered in the Jin dynasty by grave robbers.
+A somewhat tenuous source from the Song dynasty claims that Zhang ordered that the Three Strategies be entombed with him upon his death to prevent its transmission to the unworthy, and that the work was only rediscovered in the Jin dynasty by grave robbers.

 Scholars who believe the traditional account of the Three Strategies transmission trace its origins directly back to the Taigong, assuming that it was written after the Six Secret Teachings, after Jiang Ziya was enfeoffed as Duke of Qi.
 This theory assumes that the old man who gave the book to Zhang must have been a descendant of Jiang and/or a retired scholar of the recently conquered state of Qi.
 His action of giving the book to a young fugitive known to have attempted the assassination of Qi's conqueror is explained as an understandable and appropriate gesture.